greenelab/cimr/README.rst

   gene : gene id in ensembl format rsnum : rs id of the variant constant_id : chromosome\_position\_referenceallele\_alternateallele\_genomebuild e.g. chr2_128747549_G_T_hg19
-  inc_allele : allele with respect to which variant's effect sizes are estimated inc_afrq : allele frequency of inc_allele beta : beta coefficient estimate for the association effect of the variant on the gene se : standard error of the beta pval : p-value of the beta estimate
+  inc_allele : allele with respect to which variant's effect sizes are estimated inc_afrq : allele frequency of inc_allele beta : beta coefficient estimate for the association effect of the variant se : standard error of the beta pval : p-value of the beta estimate